benmizel/mrtodo-api/README.md

 **PUT /task/update/:id**

 - Update a task.
-Not all fields are required
+Not all fields are required.

 Parameters:
 - title: Title of the task